Preventative Dentistry in St. Charles, MO

 - Clean between your teeth daily with dental floss, interdental brushes, and “water-picks.”

-- Rinse with mouthwash daily, specifically those with fluoride or antiseptic ingredient that help kill plaque-causing bacteria.
+- Rinse with mouthwash daily, specifically those with fluoride or antiseptic ingredients that help kill plaque-causing bacteria.

 - Making sure you brush your tongue every time you brush your teeth.
 Plaque can also build up on your tongue, so make sure you’re cleaning your tongue every time you brush your teeth.